AmitDas4321/Speed-Ads/README.md

-# Speed Ads Chrome Extension
+# Speed Ads Chrome Extension 🚀

 ## Overview

 Speed Ads is a Chrome extension designed to enhance your YouTube experience by automatically skipping ads and boosting video playback speed during advertisements.
-It gives users greater control over their media consumption and ensures a smoother, uninterrupted viewing experience.
+It gives users greater control over their media consumption and ensures a smoother, uninterrupted viewing experience. 😎

 ---

 ## Features

-- **Ad Skipping:** Automatically skips YouTube ads.
+- **Ad Skipping** ⏭️: Automatically skips YouTube ads.
-- **Playback Speed Boost:** Sets playback speed to 16x during ads and restores your preferred speed after ads.
+- **Playback Speed Boost** ⚡: Sets playback speed to 16x during ads and restores your preferred speed after ads.
-- **User Preferences:** Toggle the functionality on/off through an intuitive interface.
+- **User Preferences** 🔧: Toggle the functionality on/off through an intuitive interface.

 ---